gbarn777/project-one/README.md

 # Project One Write Up
 # Grace Barnett, Sheila Brito, Cameron Leslie, Janki Shah

-Here we have examined how two different commodities, oil and gold, performed over the past 5 years.
+Here we have examined how two different commodities, oil and gold, performed over the past 5 years in the stock market.
 We looked at price, volume traded, and overall volatitlity of each in order to establish a correlation between the two.

 # How have the prices of Oil and Gold changed over the past 5 years?
   The price of both Oil and Gold have both increased throughout the time period we examined.
 Gold was traded at a much higher, more inconsistent rate and saw prices almost double from 2018 to 2023.
 Oil was traded a bit more consistently, and at a much lower price point but still saw an overall increase in price.